kryptokredit/Krypto-Kredit-V1/README.md

 Our multigraph implementation let's the ecosystem gather all the information the user needs to have a clearer understanding of a users finantial transactions on and off chain.
 We're trying to implement a new social score that will give our users the capabilities of getting transactional freedom.

+Current Graph, fetch from polygon network to feed our user analytics.

 Factory Graph: `https://api.thegraph.com/subgraphs/name/luiscmogrovejo/factory-graph`<br>
 Default Certificate Graph: `https://api.thegraph.com/subgraphs/name/luiscmogrovejo/bad-kredit`<br>
 Transaction Certification Graph: `https://api.thegraph.com/subgraphs/name/luiscmogrovejo/good-token`<br>